 Every effort has been made to ensure the accuracy of information contained within this website.

-However, in the event of a discrepancy between this website and the governing municipal, building or zoning by-law, The Manitoba Building Code, The National Building Code, The National Plumbing Code, The Planning Act, RPGA by-laws and any other governing by-law, the governing by-law will take precedence.
+In the event of a discrepancy between this website and the governing municipal, building or zoning by-law, The Manitoba Building Code, The National Building Code, The National Plumbing Code, The Planning Act, RPGA by-laws and any other governing by-law, the governing by-law will take precedence.